About Make Works

 - We've found that the quality and integrity of what can be designed and made improves if you understand the materials and production processes it is made with.

 - Local manufacturing allows businesses to take more responsibility for the working conditions and the environment that any manufacturing they commission affects.

-We want to open up manufacturing and make local production accessible for everyone.
+We want to open up manufacturing and make local, sustainable production accessible for everyone.

 We think that small is beautiful and that economics should work for the people and for our planet.
 We believe in the power of good design providing practical, useful and inspiring tools for ordinary people.

 We also have a huge respect for the possibilities of the internet; but are keenly aware of our responsibility to take care of this resource.
-We are big fans of internet activists like Aaron Swartz and try to get involved in open internet projects both online and through events like Mozilla Fest.
+We are inspired by internet activists like Aaron Swartz and try to get involved in open internet projects both online and through events like Mozilla Fest.